Reyes1921/notas/React/rendering/rendering.md

 This process is known as reconciliation, and it is an important aspect of how React works.
 By using a declarative approach and a VDOM, React is able to optimize the rendering of components and improve the performance of web applications.

+# `Strict Mode`

+By wrapping a component tree with StrictMode, React will activate additional checks and warnings for its descendants.
+This doesn't affect the production build but provides insights during development.

+In Strict Mode, React does a few extra things during development:

+- It renders components twice to catch bugs caused by impure rendering.
+- It runs side-effects (like data fetching) twice to find mistakes in them caused by missing effect cleanup.
+- It checks if deprecated APIs are used, and logs a warning message to the console if so.

 # `Component Life Cycle`

 React components have a lifecycle consisting of three phases: `Mounting`, `Updating`, and `Unmounting` along with several “lifecycle methods” that you can override to run code at particular times in the process.